-If you have strong relationships with existing donors, get those with good networks to host fundraising events and invite their friends to attend.
+If you have strong relationships with existing donors, ask those with good networks to host fundraising events of their own and invite their friends to attend.

-Use the opportunity to network with possible donors, and take a moment during the event to stand up and talk about your cause.
+Use this opportunity to network with possible donors and take a moment during the event to stand up and talk about your cause.

 Ideally, you should ask your host to say a few words about why they support you and why they believe their friends should too.